Barano d'Ischia

-Barano d'Ischia is a comune (municipality) in the Metropolitan City of Naples in the Italian region Campania, located in the south-west area of Ischia island, about 30 km southwest of Naples.
+Barano d'Ischia (Varàno) is a town and comune (municipality) in the Metropolitan City of Naples in the region of Campania in southern Italy, located in the south-west area of the island of Ischia, about 30 km southwest of Naples.
+It has 9,953 inhabitants.

-It is after Forio the largest comune in size of the island, although not one of the most populated.
-Its territory is composed by several small villages: Buonopane, Piedimonte, Fiaiano, Testaccio (no one of this small villages has become a frazione); Testaccio was formerly an independent municipality.
+It is after Forio the largest municipality in size of the island, although not one of the most populated.
+Its territory is composed by several villages: Buonopane, Piedimonte, Fiaiano, Testaccio (none of these villages have become a frazione); Testaccio was formerly an independent municipality.

-Barano d'Ischia borders the following municipalities: Casamicciola Terme, Ischia, Serrara Fontana.
+Barano d'Ischia borders the municipalities of Casamicciola Terme, Ischia, and Serrara Fontana.

-History and main sights
+History

 The area was first settled by the Greeks, who had a nymphaeum here.